Article at a glance

 Does Medicare Cover Palliative Care?

-Medicare will convert palliative care like it covers any other specialty care depending on a patient’s plan and when medically necessary.
+Medicare will cover palliative care like it covers any other specialty care depending on a patient’s plan and when medically necessary.

 The federal Medicare program is comprised of Original Medicare and the Medicare Advantage Plan.
 Whether palliative care is covered by Medicare will be dependent on the patient’s individual plan and selected benefits.